 This is speaking of the month of the year that we would call the mating season.
 This would mean no matter how far in the wilderness she was, the mate would find her.
 They do not care what happens to her, unless it benefits them.
 This is the way with false religion as well.
-They are not interested in her welfare.
-A false god does not help the people who worship him.
+No one is interested in her welfare.
+A false god cannot help the people who worship him.

 Jeremiah 2:25 “Withhold thy foot from being unshod, and thy throat from thirst: but thou saidst, There is no hope: no; for I have loved strangers, and after them will I go.”

-“Do not wear out thy shoes, or sandals, and expose thyself to thirst and weariness in undertaking long journeys, to make new alliances with idolaters.”
-Thus Lowth, and many other expositors.
-“But I rather take it,” says Blaney, “to be a warning to beware of the consequences of pursuing the courses they were addicted to.
+“Do not wear out thy shoes, or sandals, and expose thyself to thirst and weariness by undertaking long journeys, to make new alliances with idolaters,” explains Lowth, and many other expositors.
+“But I rather take it,” says Blaney, “to be a warning to beware of the consequences of pursuing the courses they were addicted to”.
 As if it had been said, take care that thou dost not expose thyself, by thy wicked ways, to the wretched condition of going into captivity unshod, as the manner is represented (Isa.
 20:4).
 “And of serving thine enemies in hunger and in thirst, and in want of the necessaries of life” (Deut.
 28:48).